Community Relations

 Sheriff Department delivers healthcare providers food boxes to thank for their dedication as essential workers. |

-Fifth Annual Charity Golf Tournament
+Seventh Annual Charity Golf Tournament

-During the initial presentation, Tunica County Sheriff's Office presented LeBonheur with a check for $3,500.
+During the initial presentation, Tunica County Sheriff's Office presented LeBonheur with a check for $10,000.
 Fitzgerald General Manager, Tony Scudiero, pledged to double TCSO's donation.
-Following his generous lead, TCSO received additional donations from tournament participants.
-In total TCSO and Fitz gave LeBonheur $8,500.00 in donations. |
+In total TCSO and Fitz gave LeBonheur $20,000.00 in donations. |

 Car Seat Distribution Partnership